StevenAndrewsII/Fung_OS/README.md

 About:

 Fung_OS is an embeded system to controll & monitor multiple enclosed mushroom cultivation envrionemnts.
-Utilizing ATmega2560 as backend hardware and Rasbery PI 3B+ as the frontend user interface.
+Utilizing ArduinoMEGA as the backend hardware controller and Rasbery PI 3B+ as the frontside user interface.